duvi1234/sit-cgpa-calculators/README.md

-# sit-cgpa-calculators
-SIT CGPA Calculator is a modern web app for B.E CSE (AI &amp; ML) students at Sethu Institute of Technology.
-Easily calculate GPA and CGPA by selecting your batch, semester, and grades.
-Supports arrears, multiple batches, and features a responsive, user-friendly design.

 # SIT CGPA Calculator

 A modern web application for B.E CSE (AI & ML) students at Sethu Institute of Technology to easily calculate GPA and CGPA by selecting batch, semester, and grades.
 Supports arrears, multiple batches, and features a responsive, user-friendly design with dark mode support.